ningxie1991/ASE/README.md

 ### Containerization

 **Docker** is used for the purposes of containarization and deployment of the different microservices.
 Each microservice is provided with a Dockerfile so that they can be put into seperate containers.
-Github action, **Build and Deploy to GKE** is used to build and package each microservice into a docker container that is pulished to the Google cloud **Container Registry** and deployed to the corresponding kubernetes cluster for dev and prod environments.
+GitHub action, **Build and Deploy to GKE** is used to build and package each microservice into a docker container that is pulished to the Google cloud **Container Registry** and deployed to the corresponding kubernetes cluster for dev and prod environments.

 ### Testing
 The back end testing environment is composed of **JUnit** for writing unit tests and **JaCoCo** for code coverage metrics.
 The front end testing environment uses the React testing library.
 In addition, **SonarQube** is used for automatic static code analysis.
 The testing environments are integrated to run in the GitHub Actions workflows.